CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Introduction

-The main contributions of our paper are summarized as follows: \begin{itemize} \item We propose a novel conditional adversarial support alignment (CASA) to align the support of the conditional feature distributions on the source and target domains, aiming for a more label-informative representation for the classification task. \item We provide a new theoretical upper bound for the target risk for the learning process of our CASA.
-We then introduce a complete training scheme for our proposed CASA by minimizing that bound. \item We provide experimental results on several benchmark tasks in UDA, which consistently demonstrate the empirical benefits of our proposed method compared to other relevant existing UDA approaches. \end{itemize}
+The main contributions of our paper are summarized as follows: \begin{itemize} \item We propose a novel conditional adversarial support alignment (CASUAL) to align the support of the conditional feature distributions on the source and target domains, aiming for a more label-informative representation for the classification task. \item We provide a new theoretical upper bound for the target risk for the learning process of our CASUAL.
+We then introduce a complete training scheme for our proposed \algoname by minimizing that bound. \item We provide experimental results on several benchmark tasks in UDA, which consistently demonstrate our proposed method's empirical benefits compared to other existing UDA approaches. \end{itemize}